Wu-Can/ALM-SNCG-SMM/README.md

 - **2) Numerical experiments**
 The scripts for replicating all numerical results in the paper
   - `Test0_figures_1_2`: Sample sparsity and low-rank characterization
-  - `Test1_fixed_C`: Fixed-parameter solver comparisons: ALM-SNCG vs. isPADMM vs. sGS-isPADMM vs. F-ADMM
+  - `Test1_fixed_C`: Fixed-parameter solver comparisons: ALM-SNCG, SGS, isPADMM, sGS-isPADMM, F-ADMM
   - `Test2_path_Cvec`: Parameter sequence solver comparisons: AS+ALM vs. Warm+ALM
 - **3) Data resources**
   - `Data`: All synthetic and real datasets with precomputed high-precision objective values

 ## 2. Computational Environment and Usage

 All reported results were obtained using MATLAB R2022b on a desktop computer (8-core, Intel(R) Core(TM) i7-10700 CPU @ 2.90GHz, 64G RAM).
-The entire replication process took approximately 135.6 hours.
+The entire replication process took approximately 117.5 hours.
 The experiments were conducted as follows:

 ***Step 1***.
 Extract the repository and launch MATLAB from its root directory
 ***Step 2***.
 In the MATLAB command window, type: